Rajpratik71/linux-manPages/foo2lava.md

        foo2lava [options] <pksmraw-file >lava-file

 DESCRIPTION
-       foo2lava converts Ghostscript pbmraw, bitcmyk, or pksmraw output  for‐ mats  to  monochrome or color LAVAFLOW or OPL streams, for driving the Konica Minolta magicolor 2530 DL network color laser printer, the Kon‐ ica  Minolta  magicolor 2480/2480 MF AIO printer, and other Zenograph‐ ics-based LAVAFLOW printers.
+       foo2lava  converts  Ghostscript pbmraw, bitcmyk, or pksmraw output formats to monochrome or color LAVAFLOW or OPL streams, for driving the Konica Minolta magicolor 2530 DL network color laser printer, the Konica Minolta magicolor 2480/2480 MF AIO printer, and other Zenographics-based LAVAFLOW printers.

 COMMAND LINE OPTIONS
    Normal Options
        These are the options used to select the parameters of a print job that are usually controlled on a per job basis.

        -c     Force color mode if autodetect doesn't work.